After Kids, Our Sex Life Was Non-Existent. Here’s How We Addressed It.

 Alyssa and Otis Noel just celebrated their seventh anniversary.
 They have two daughters, four and five years old.
 Alyssa had a tough pregnancy and birth and got pregnant almost immediately after their first, and ultimately, their communication failed.
 They felt they were so focused on their kids that it was only until Otis took a job as a truck driver and was gone for as long as six weeks at a time to realize that they had stopped talking to each other about things that weren’t baby-related.
 From there, they got to work and repaired their relationship.
-Here’s how they did it.
+Here, in their own words, is how they did it.

 Otis: I remember it like it was yesterday.
 Our relationship changed drastically, and fast.
 We went from being able to go out with friends and having all the leisure in the world to no time, and unable to do anything but care for this baby.
 At first, being new parents was extremely tough.